-Klondike Blonde was born in Raleigh, NC and raised in the bay area of California.
+Klondike Blonde was born in Raleigh, NC and went to highschool in the bay area of California, thus experiencing two completely different cultures and lifestyles which added uniqueness to her character.
 She has always had a passion for music, writing songs and poetry since elementary school, although It was not well known, as she was stuck behind the scenes.

 The day that she was old enough to be on her own, she flew back to the east coast.
 Her career in Atlanta started off with modeling and acting gigs.
 While she was in the city for those gigs, she built connections within the industry and the music field.
 Klondike felt that as a woman it was hard to be taken serious when talking business and music, especially when she had nothing to show.
 Klondike decided to take matters into her own hands and use what she learned in production school.

 She began recording herself.
 She dropped her first single on soundcloud in February 2017 just to see how many people would react to her transition from model/acting to an artist.
 To her surprise it did well!
 She dropped another single about a month later called “Big Gang Glocks” that did even better.
 She now grew a fan base and received more attention.
 Her unique voice and style of song is what caught the attention of many people.

 Her most personal single “Love Letter” was dropped after about 6 months of silence.
 Love Letter was a song that she had in her head for a while.
 She decided to finally look at some beats to record to and the first one she opened fit her melody.
 She dragged the beat into logic and sat in front of her computer until the next day when she had finished the song.
 Klondike says, “I really found myself, my style, and my voice within this very song.”
 Following the drop of these two songs, the attention opened more doors for her which led to more opportunities.
 She connected with producer Jazze Pha, making her song Drip the same day that they met.
 Drip just so happened to be her biggest song yet, which followed a record deal, and the opportunity to perform at BET experience.